KazuInTheStu/Keepa-Discord-Monitor-Bot/README.md

 # Discord-Keepa Price Tracker

-This is a Python script that monitors the prices of products on Amazon using the Keepa API, and sends a Discord notification whenever the price of a product changes by a specified percentage threshold.
+This is a Python script that monitors the prices of products on Amazon using the Keepa API, and sends a Discord notification whenever the price of a product changes by a specified percentage threshold. ( Handy for those looking for pricing errors )

 ## Prerequisites